turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

 Now when a `Person` is fabricated it will automatically associate with a user.
-Run `rake` and your tests should pass.
+Run your tests and your tests should pass.

 #### More From the User Side